PoisotLab/ms_network_prediction/manuscript.md

 for the subsequent ones).
 This produces an output layer with a single node, which is the probability-score for interaction between species $i$ and $j$.

-We then train (equiv. fit) this neural network by dividing the original dataset into testing and training sets (split 80-20 for training and testing respectively).
+We then train (equivalent to _fit_) this neural network by dividing the original dataset into testing and training sets (split 80-20 for training and testing respectively).
 During the training of this neural network (using the ADAM optimiser), the $5\times 10^4$ batches of 64 items used for training were